cuteLittleDevil/DPWidgetSum/README.md

 Installation
 ------------

-There are three ways to use DPWebViewLocalCache in your project:
+There are three ways to use DPWidgetSum in your project:
 - using CocoaPods
 - using Carthage
 - by cloning the project into your repository